quabug/EntitiesBT/README.md

 - Node has no internal states.
 - Separate runtime nodes and editor nodes.
 - Easy to extend.
-- Also compatible with Unity GameObject without any entity.
+- Also compatible with Unity GameObject without entity.
-- Able to serialize behavior tree into the binary file.
+- Able to serialize the behavior tree into a binary file.
-- Flexible thread control: force on the main thread, force on job thread, controlled by behavior tree.
+- Flexible thread control: force on the main thread, force on job thread, controlled by the behavior tree.
 - Runtime debug window to show the states of nodes.
 - Optimized.
-0 GC allocated by behavior tree itself after initialized, only 64Byte GC allocated every tick by [`CreateArchetypeChunkArrayAsync`](Packages/essential/Runtime/Entities/VirtualMachineSystem.cs#L59).
+0 GC allocated by behavior tree itself after initializing, only 64Byte GC allocated every tick by [`CreateArchetypeChunkArrayAsync`](Packages/essential/Runtime/Entities/VirtualMachineSystem.cs#L59).

 ## Disadvantages
 - Incompatible with burst.
 - Incompatible with il2cpp.
 - Lack of action nodes.
 (Will add some actions as extensions if I need them)
-- Not easy to modify tree structure at runtime.
+- Difficult to change tree structure at runtime.
 - Node data must be compatible with `Blob` and created by [`BlobBuilder`](https://docs.unity3d.com/Packages/com.unity.entities@0.11/api/Unity.Entities.BlobBuilder.html)

 ## Packages
 - [essential](Packages/essential): essential part of entities behavior tree, any extension should depend on this package.
-- [codegen](Packages/codegen): automatically generate [entity query accesors](#entityquery) on the methods of nodes.
+- [codegen](Packages/codegen): auto-generate [entity query accesors](#entityquery) on the methods of nodes.
 - [builder.component](Packages/builder.component): build behavior tree data from unity components.
 - [builder.graphview](Packages/com.quabug.entities-bt.builder.graphview): build behavior tree data by graph with components.
 - [builder.odin](Packages/builder.odin): advanced hierarchy builder based on Odin and its serializer.
 - [builder.visual](Packages/builder.visual): build and use behavior tree by graph of DOTS visual scripting (suspended).
 - [debug.component-viewer](Packages/debug.component-viewer): show selected entity with behavior tree as components in inspector of unity while running.
-- [variable.scriptable-object](Packages/variable.scriptable-object): extension for using scriptable object data as variable source of behavior tree node.
+- [variable.scriptable-object](Packages/variable.scriptable-object): extension for using scriptable object data as a variable source of behavior tree node.

 ## HowTo
 ### Installation